Gregor-Davies/python/README.md

 # python
-Just a collection of my python projects
+Just a collection of my python projects!